Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Electronic health records

 \subsubsection{The ICU unit $S$ affects the comorbidities $M$}

-We define comorbidities according to \cite{Elixhauser1998-ra, Van_Walraven2009-ei} using code in \cite{Johnson2018-zj}, obtaining a set of 30 comorbidities associated with each patient (multi-label).
+We define comorbidities according to \citep{Elixhauser1998-ra, Van_Walraven2009-ei} using code in \citep{Johnson2018-zj}, obtaining a set of 30 comorbidities associated with each patient (multi-label).
 In this work, we refer to comorbidities as a `summary' of ICD codes that represent the patient's medical history prior to the current admission.

-\textbf{Statistical testing}: We define OW weights based on a logistic regression that predicts the environment based on 10,000 admissions from the source and 10,000 admissions from the target data.
-The classifier performs with an accuracy of 59.55\% on a left-out test set comprising 20\% of the data.
-For each comorbidity, we assess whether its prevalence is significantly affected by the environment using weighted t-tests.
-We observe that 8 comorbidities lead to significant results (after Bonferroni correction for multiple comparisons): valvular disease, peripheral vascular, pulmonary circulation, chronic pulmonary, diabetes complicated, liver disease, solid tumor and metastatic cancer.
-We however caveat this analysis by the low number of patients whom have recorded comorbidities prior to admission.
+\textbf{Statistical testing}: We define IPW weights based on a logistic regression that predicts the environment based on 5,000 admissions from the source and 5,000 admissions from the target data.
+The classifier performs with an accuracy of 58.6\% on a left-out test set comprising 20\% of the data.
+For each comorbidity, we assess whether its prevalence is significantly affected by the environment using weighted tests.
+We observe that 5 comorbidities lead to significant results (after Bonferroni correction for multiple comparisons): pulmonary circulation, peripheral vascular, liver disease, metastatic cancer and solid tumor.
+We however caveat this analysis by the low number of patients whom have recorded comorbidities prior to admission, leading to many tests being invalid.